 In early 2016, UK SBS introduced its own initiative to deploy a mandatory requirement for suppliers to declare their compliance with Section 54 of the Modern Slavery Act 2015 (MSA) (if the supplier was within scope of the Act) as part of the procurement process.
 CCS issued Procurement Policy Note (PPN) 08/16 in September 2016 to which the MSA was addressed as part of the selection stage for above EU threshold procurements only.

-UK SBS procurement has implemented further requirements by way of selection type questions to procurements that are captured by the applicable below threshold values of the PCR to address the MSA down to the £10k and £25k values.
-Below these thresholds for high volume, low value commitments typically made by Purchase Orders, procurement has, by incorporation through compliance with the laws of England and Wales for Purchase Order commitments, provided obligations upon the supply chain to also comply with the MSA.
+UK SBS has extended the MSA requirements to procurements above the £10k and £25k thresholds by way of selection type questions.
+Below these thresholds for high volume, low value commitments, typically made by Purchase Orders, procurement has, by incorporation through compliance with the laws of England and Wales for Purchase Order commitments, provided obligations upon the supply chain to also comply with the MSA.

-The procurement team also actively assists clients as Contracting Authorities to address the MSA on all procurements.
-If a Contracting Authority needs to utilise alternative contractual adaptation (e.g. NEC3 for Construction / FM) a bespoke generic set of MSA terms and conditions are available that can be applied and incorporated within any form of contract.
+The Procurement Team also actively assists clients, as Contracting Authorities, to address the MSA on all procurements.
+If a Contracting Authority needs to utilise an alternative contractual adaptation (e.g. NEC3 for Construction / FM), a bespoke generic set of MSA terms and conditions are available that can be applied and incorporated within any form of contract.

-UK SBS procurement continues to be a valued member and contributor at the Government’s Procurement Policy Working Group (PPWG) meetings in the Cabinet Office, influencing and shaping Government policy.
+The UK SBS Procurement Team continues to be a valued member and contributor to the Government’s Procurement Policy Working Group (PPWG), seeking to influence and shape policy.
 In conjunction with other departmental bodies and the Government Commercial Function, the PPWG created a new PPN 05/19 covering the Government’s transparency in supply chains statement to address the MSA.
-This has been suitably incorporated by UK SBS via the procurement teams Document Change Review Board (DCRB) into its sourcing documents to go further in addressing the MSA in public procurement.
+This has been suitably incorporated by UK SBS into its sourcing documents to go further in addressing the MSA in public procurement.

-The results of the GIAA internal audit report on UK SBS procurement in 2018 confirmed that the clauses contained within procurement contracts issued by UK SBS comply with the Act.
+The Government Internal Audit Agency audit of UK SBS procurement, in 2018, confirmed that the clauses contained within procurement contracts issued by UK SBS comply with the Act.

-The Company maintains a Code of Conduct and policies on Corporate Social Responsibility, Whistleblowing (published on the website), Procurement, Risk Management and Inclusiveness as part of a wider suite of policies.
-All of these are easily accessible by all UK SBS employees and are reviewed on at least an annual basis.
+The Company maintains a Code of Conduct and policies on Corporate Social Responsibility, Whistleblowing (published on the website), Procurement, Risk Management and Diversity and Inclusiveness as part of a wider suite of policies.
+All of these are accessible by UK SBS employees and are reviewed on at least an annual basis.

 Our Supply Chain